ParallelMaths/parallel/pages/9-28-sphere-packing.md

 :::

 ::: problem id=3_2 marks=2
-__3.2__ What was unusual about the proof that showed that “hexagonal packing” was densest way to pack spheres?
+__3.2__ What was unusual about the proof that showed that “hexagonal packing” was the densest way to pack spheres?

 * [ ] It was written entirely on a computer
 * [ ] It was written solely by a computer